 How to use it: Mix one drop of peppermint essential oil with a handful of any carrier oil and gently massage it onto your scalp.
 Important: Don't leave it on longer than five minutes before washing it out with shampoo.
 Apply twice a week.

 If you want healthy hair, you need a healthy scalp.
 And according to Schroeder, geranium essential oil is a winner.
 "Geranium essential oil can regulate dryness, excess oil, and the production of sebum.
 To improve hair growth, a healthy scalp is key.
 Since geranium balances secretions around the hair follicles, it's an effective agent for hair growth."
-While there isn't much research on geranium's effects on hair growth, a 2017 study published in BMC Complementary and Alternative Medicine found it did promote hair growth.
+While there isn't much research on geranium's effects on hair growth, a 2017 study published found it did promote hair growth.

 How to use it: Add one drop of geranium essential oil to a small handful of your shampoo, massage it into your scalp, and wash your hair as normal.
 Apply several times a week.